RhetTbull/osxphotos/README.md

   --export-by-date                Automatically create output folders to
                                   organize photos by date created (e.g.
                                   DEST/2019/12/20/photoname.jpg).
-  --export-edited                 Also export edited version of photo if an
+  --skip-edited                   Do not export edited version of photo if an
                                   edited version exists.
-Edited photo will be named in form of "photoname_edited.ext" --export-bursts                 If a photo is a burst photo export all associated burst images in the library.
-Not currently compatible with --download-
+  --skip-bursts                   Do not export all associated burst images in
-                                  misssing; see note on --download-missing.
-  --export-live                   If a photo is a live photo export the
+                                  the library if a photo is a burst photo.
-                                  associated live video component.
-Live video
+  --skip-live                     Do not export the associated live video
-                                  will have same name as photo but with .mov extension.
+                                  component of a live photo.
+  --skip-raw                      Do not export associated RAW images of a
+                                  RAW/jpeg pair.
+Note: this does not skip RAW photos if the RAW photo does not have an associated jpeg image (e.g. the RAW file was imported to Photos without a jpeg preview).
-  --original-name                 Use photo's original filename instead of
+  --current-name                  Use photo's current filename instead of
-                                  current filename for export.
+                                  original filename for export.
+Note:
+                                  Starting with Photos 5, all photos are renamed upon import.
+By default, photos are exported with the the original name they had before import.
   --sidecar FORMAT                Create sidecar for each photo exported;
                                   valid FORMAT values: xmp, json; --sidecar
                                   json: create JSON sidecar useable by